corda/corda-kubernetes-deployment/CHECKLIST.md

 ---

-## Cloud setup, follow one of the following: Azure, AWS
+## Cloud setup, follow one of the following: Azure, AWS, GCP

+Note, that if you already have your Kubernetes cluster with attached Container Registry and Persistent storage, you can skip this whole cloud setup section and skip straight to [Deployment configuration](#deployment-configuration).

 ### Microsoft Azure cloud setup checklist: